Ethena Maine Sexual Harassment Training Course Primer

-How to Report Sexual Harassment
+How to Report Sexual Harassment in Maine

 Reports of discrimination may be filed in person or by mail by filling out a form provided by the Commission, which you can receive by calling, writing, or visiting the Commission’s office.
 You can complete an Electronic Intake Questionnaire Form online and submit it through the online portal.